ebsizzlin/PasswordGenerator/README.md

 - all the prompted questions are asked
 - alert for 0/4 choices
 - if and else if statements
-- for loop (maybe)
+- for loop
 - function

 # what's probably not working:

-- the for loop
-- generating the actual pw
+- i couldn't generate the actual password
-- i think i'll have to resubmit, i got a new job this week and fell behind
+- will resubmit after tutoring

 # screenshots